Catherine Eddy Beveridge: Personal life

 In 1907 much to the chagrin of her role models and mentors, her mother Abby Eddy and her aunt Delia Caton Field, Catherine married Albert J. Beveridge (1862–1927), the Republican senator from Indiana, who served from 1899 to 1911.
 The couple raised two children in Indianapolis, Indiana, and Beverly Farms, Massachusetts, and also spent substantial time in Washington, D.C.
 The couple had a passionate marriage, and according to their grandson, about the only thing that they ever fought about was his smoking, which she did not like.
-Their children were:
+They had two children.